Yanal2k05/Projects/Project 1/readme.md

 RPN This program evaluates postfix mathematical expressions (RPN) using a linked-list-based stack.
 It takes an expression from the command line and computes the result, ensuring that errors (like invalid input) are properly handled.

+## Test Cases
+I made an autograder with with different graphs and error handling

 ## Resources
 I used zybook, StackOverflow and geeksforgeeks.